Paul Nurse: Awards and honours

 In addition to the Nobel Prize, Nurse has received numerous awards and honours.
 He was elected an EMBO Member in 1987 and a Fellow of the Royal Society (FRS) in 1989 and the Founder Member of the Academy of Medical Sciences in 1998.
 In 1995, he was awarded the Pezcoller-AACR International Award. he received a Royal Medal and became a foreign associate of the U.S. National Academy of Sciences.
 He received the Albert Lasker Award for Basic Medical Research in 1998.
 Nurse was knighted in 1999.
 He was awarded the French Legion d'Honneur and the Golden Plate Award of the American Academy of Achievement in 2002.
 He was also awarded the Copley Medal in 2005.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences – one of the top honours – in April 2006.
 He is a member of the Advisory Council for the Campaign for Science and Engineering.
 Nurse is the 2007 recipient of the Hope Funds Award of Excellence in Basic Research.
 He is a Freeman of the London Borough of Harrow.
 In 2013, he was awarded the Albert Einstein World Award of Science by the World Cultural Council.
 In 2015, he was elected a foreign academician of the Chinese Academy of Sciences, and won the 10th annual Henry G. Friesen International Prize in Health Research, in Ottawa, Canada.
 He was appointed Member of the Order of the Companions of Honour (CH) in the 2022 New Year Honours for services to science and medicine in the UK and abroad.
 In November 2022 he was appointed to the Order of Merit.

 Nurse has received over 60 Honorary Degrees and Fellowships, including from the University of Bath in 2002, the University of Oxford in 2003, the University of Cambridge in 2003, the University of Kent in 2012, the University of Warwick (Doctor of Science) the University of Worcester (Doctor of Science) in 2013, City, University of London (Doctor of Science) in 2014 and McGill University (Doctor of Science) in 2017.
-In 2020 he was awarded an honorary degree from the Mendel University Brno in the Czech Republic.
+In 2020 he was awarded an honorary degree from the Mendel University in Brno in the Czech Republic.